gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/programming-lessons.md

 ---
 title: "Programming lessons"
-date: 2022-11-19T11:00:00+02:00
+date: 2023-01-07T11:00:00+02:00
 tags: ["programming", "softwareengineering"]
 draft: true
 ---

 ## TL;DR

-- Practice: You can't learn programming in 21 days
+1. Practice Practice Practice: You can't learn programming in 21 days
-- Practice: Code reading skill / Read code / Code reading is as important of even more important then code writing
+1. Practice: Code reading skill / Read code / Code reading is as important of even more important then code writing
-- Communication (processing textual information, writing/reading/communicate
+1. Communication (processing textual information, writing/reading/communicate
    well)
-- Learn concepts not technologies or tools
+1. Learn concepts not technologies or tools
-- Reduce complexity at any cost
-- Learn Lisp
+1. Learn Lisp
-- Master your tools
+1. Master your tools
+1. Reduce complexity at any cost (Simplicity)
-- Read books (expand you horizon but don't forget to practice)
+1. Read books (expand you horizon but don't forget to practice)
+1. Understand the problem domain
+1. Write good Tests (testing alone is not good enough)

 ### Introduction/Motivation